About Local Attractions

 - Chief Spring's Fire and Irons Brew Pub - small batch hand-crafted ales and pub food

 - Christmas Kickoff - November

 - Dayton Days - experience "Our Western Heritage" - May

 - Dayton on Tour - fall festival, art walk, historic home tours - October

 - Historic Dayton Depot - the oldest surviving train depot in the state

 - The Liberty Theater - current movies, art shows, stage productions

-The Milton-Freewater Chamber of Commerce provides information for tourists including attractions, lodging and dining, wineries, events, and area highlights.
-Also, check out the Milton-Freewater Visitors Guide.
-In addition, Milton-Freewater Travel has additional information.
-The following are some of the attractions in Milton-Freewater:
+The Milton-Freewater Chamber of Commerce provides information about attractions, lodging and dining, wineries, and area highlights.

 Moses Lake & Grant County Communities